mapfde/cieb/CompIndex/CompIndex-generated.md

       * Knows that anything can be named with Uniform Resource Identifiers (URIs), such as agents, places, events, artifacts, and concepts.
       * Understands that a "real-world" thing may need to be named with a URI distinct from the URI for information about that thing.
       * Recognizes that URIs are "owned" by the owners of their respective Internet domains.
+      * Knows that Uniform Resource Identifiers, or URIs (1994), include Uniform Resource Locators (URLs, which locate web pages) as well as location-independent identifiers for physical, conceptual, or web resources.
    * RDF data model
       * Knows the subject-predicate-object component structure of a triple.
       * Understands that URIs and literals denote things in the world ("resources") real, imagined, or conceptual.
       * Understands the difference between literals and non-literal resources.
-      * Understands that resources are declared members (instances) of classes using the property rdf:type.
+      * Understands that resources are declared to be members (instances) of classes using the property rdf:type.
       * Understands the use of datatypes and language tags with literals.
       * Understands blank nodes and their uses.
       * Understands that QNames define shorthand prefixes for long URIs.
-      * Understands a named graph as one of the collection of graphs comprising an RDF dataset, with a graph name unique in the context of that dataset
+      * Understands a named graph as one of the collection of graphs comprising an RDF dataset, with a graph name unique in the context of that dataset.
-      * Understands how an RDF class (named set of things) fundamentally differs from an object-oriented programming class, which defines a type of object bundling "state" (attributes with data values) and "behavior" (functions that operate on state).
       * Understands how a namespace, informally used in the RDF context for a namespace URI or RDF vocabulary, fundamentally differs from the namespace of data attributes and functions (methods) defined for an object-oriented class.
          * Uses prefixes for URIs in RDF specifications and data.
-      * Understands the concept of the named graph.
       * Articulates differences between the RDF abstract data model and the XML and relational models.
-      * Understands the use of RDF Schema to create and interpret RDF vocabularies.
       * Understands the RDF abstract data model as a directed labeled graph.
       * Knows graphic conventions for depicting RDF-based models.
          * Can use graphing or modeling software to share those models with others.
    * Related data models
       * Grasps essential differences between schemas for syntactic validation (e.g., XML) and for inferencing (RDF Schema).
       * Differentiates hierarchical document models (eg, XML) and graph models (RDF).
-      * Understands how an RDF class (naming a set of things in the world) fundamentally differs from an object-oriented programming "class", or "data type", which is used to create objects that bundle "state" (attributes with data values) and "behavior" (functions that operate on state).
+      * Understands how an RDF class (named set of things) fundamentally differs from an object-oriented programming class, which defines a type of object bundling "state" (attributes with data values) and "behavior" (functions that operate on state).
    * RDF serialization
       * Distinguishes the RDF abstract data model and concrete serializations of RDF data.
          * Expresses data in serializations such as RDF/XML, N-Triples, Turtle, N3, Trig, JSON-LD, and RDFa.